NTajalli/image-restore/README.md

 ## Future Work

 - **Fine-tuning**: Experiment with different architectures, loss functions, and hyperparameters to further improve the quality of colorized images.
+I tried adding SelfAttention, but so far have been unsuccessful.
+Hopefully I can experiment and add this optimally.
 - **Generalization**: Test the model on a wider variety of images to assess its ability to generalize to different styles and content.
 - **Deployment**: Explore deploying the model as a web service or integrating it into an application.

-## Acknowledgments

-This project was developed using the COCO dataset and trained on AWS EC2 instances.
-Special thanks to the creators of the datasets and the community that contributes to the development of GANs and related technologies.

 ---